JanMarvin/readspss/README.md

 # Readspss [![Build Status](https://travis-ci.org/JanMarvin/readspss.svg?branch=master)](https://travis-ci.org/JanMarvin/readspss) [![AppVeyor Build Status](https://ci.appveyor.com/api/projects/status/github/JanMarvin/readspss?branch=master&svg=true)](https://ci.appveyor.com/project/JanMarvin/readspss)

 Experimental R package using Rcpp to parse a sav-file into a data.frame().
+Currently `read.sav` is the main function and feature of this package.

 It works.
-Testing is welcome though the package is still at a experimental stage and the package can crash.
-The current package imports everything into a data frame.
+Testing is welcome though the package is still at an early no longer experimental stage stage.
+Its read function is extensively tested on approximately 200 sav-files.
+It provides unit tests to make sure, that commits do not break previouly working things.
+The read.sav function imports everything into a data frame.
 Including long strings and labels.

 Because of the R code wrapped Rcpp-Function the package is pretty fast.
-Though since SPSS files can not be trustet (!) some tasks need to be handled in while() loops and vectors need to be increased on the fly (generally not the best idea).
-The R code for factor conversion slows things down a bit, changing encoding even more.
+The R code for factor conversion slows things down a bit, changing encoding a bit more.
-In comparisson to `haven:read_sav` and `foreign:read.spss` this package reads a few more files and reads them correctly, but it is still in early stages and only(tested with minimal examples).
+In comparisson to `haven::read_sav` and `foreign::read.spss` this package preforms pretty well.
+It reads a few more files than each of its predecessors.
+Focus was not so much on winning every benchmark, but reading all features of a sav-file provided and to be as exactly as possible.
+So we win some benchmarks and lose others.
+It is entirely up to the task.
 In addition readspss ships some additional informations like the datalabel, date- and timestamp.

 Reading of sav-files is feature complete.